Web Loom logo

 1. Mock the Model: Create a simple mock Model for testing

-2. Test observable exposure: Verify ViewModel exposes Model observables correctly
+2. Test signal exposure: Verify ViewModel exposes Model signals correctly, read synchronously via .get()

 Testing ViewModel Command Registration